Tax implications of receiving money from overseas to Australia 2026

 To comply with the law in Australia and in most other countries, there’s also a good chance that the person sending the money, and you as the receiver, may be asked to prove its source.

-So, for example, if you’re getting a payment from an inheritance, the person sending you money and/or you as the receiver may prove this with documents like these:
+So, for example, if you’re getting a payment from an inheritance, the person sending you money and/or you as the receiver may prove this with documents like:

-Banks and specialist non-bank providers like Wise can help anyone sending high value payments with understanding the documents needed.
+Banks and money transfer providers like Wise can help anyone sending high value payments with understanding the documents needed.

 Moving to Australia: Do I have to pay tax?